pillaim/pillaim.github.io/about.md

 title : About
 permalink: /about/
 ---

-I am a 1st year PhD student in Health Informatics at UNC CHIP.
-I’m interested in using genetic and clinical data for predictive analytics.
-Currently, I'm focusing on developing a solid foundation in machine learning and text mining.
+Hi!

+I'm currently a 3rd year PhD student in Health Informatics at the University of North Carolina at Chapel Hill.
+My research is on literature and EHR-based validation methods for computational drug repositioning.